callmenoway/FiveM-DiscordRP/README.md

 </p>

 # FiveM-DiscordRP
-FiveM-DiscordRP is a Discord Rich Presence for FiveM server, full customizable and so much more...
+FiveM-DiscordRP is a Discord Rich Presence for FiveM server, fully customizable source code

 ## Installation

-Edit all of requested things in ```fxmanifest.lua```
+Edit all of requested things in ```config.lua```

 ## Usage